Nebula (character): Fictional character biography

-The group confronts and defeats Nebula, with the Silver Surfer and Adam Warlock taking the Infinity Gauntlet.
-Nebula is captured by Starfox and taken to Titan for trial, while Warlock retains the Gauntlet.
+The group confronts Nebula, who is tricked into undoing the events of Thanos' godhood and destructive acts.
+The Cosmic Pantheon (which Thanos had earlier defeated) immediately appears and confronts Nebula.
+With Nebula distracted, the Surfer and Warlock steal the Gauntlet by disrupting the unity between the Infinity Gems.
+Nebula is captured by Starfox and returned to Titan for trial, while Warlock takes the Gauntlet.

 Nebula is later confronted by Firelord in the Titanian prison, where the murder of her abusive father was depicted in a flashback, which left her in a catatonic state.
 Nebula is freed from prison by her lieutenant Geatar and converted into a cyborg by Doctor Mandibus.